skillrepos/cursor/labs.md

 </p>
 </br></br>

-**Lab 2 - Understanding Cursor's Modes - Build a REST API**
+**Lab 2 - Chat & Context: Ask, Plan, and Debug**

-**Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
-You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**
+**Purpose: Learn to use Chat with @ symbols for reasoning and debugging**

 1. Let's see how we can use Chat Mode to plan and understand changes.
 If not open, open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
 Make sure the mode dropdown is set to **"Ask"**.
+Next to that, the selected model to use should be set to *Auto*.
+If not, select the drop-down arrow next to the model name and enable the *Auto* option.

 ![Ask mode](./images/cursor4.png?raw=true "Ask mode")